nick-invision/action-gen/README.md

-# action-doc-gen
+# action-gen

-Generate action.yml and README.md for GitHub Actions from single config.
+Generate action.yml and README.md for GitHub Actions from a single config.